bparanj/coding-skill/_posts/2019-04-25-backtracking.md

 ## Conclusion

 Backtracking is a technique where a recursive algorithm considers partial solutions.
 If it cannot extend a partial solution to a full solution, the algorithm discards the partial solution, backtracks to the previous feasible test solution, and continues searching from there.
 Examples include the eight queens problem and the knight’s tour problem.

+Reference: Fundamentals of Computer Algorithms by Horowitz and Sahni